 Criterion Estimate Direct consequences Plant life, health or welfare B - Persimmon false spider mites can cause direct harm to a narrow range of plant hosts.
 The genus Tenuipalpus has been reported as disease vectors.
 The extent of damage caused by T. zhizhilashviliae on persimmons is not known.
 Any other aspects of the environment A - There are no known consequences of this pest on other aspects of the environment.
 Indirect consequences Eradication, control etc. B - Programs to minimise the impact of this pest on host plants are likely to be costly and include pesticide applications and cultural control.
-Domestic trade A - Domestic trade restrictions are not anticipated.
-The presence of false spider mites on persimmon fruit is not common.
-International trade B -The presence of false spider mites on susceptible hosts can have a significant effect at the local level due to any limitations to access to overseas markets where T. zhizhilashviliae is absent.
+Domestic trade B - Domestic trade restrictions are not anticipated.
+International trade B - The presence of false spider mites on susceptible hosts can have a significant effect at the local level due to any limitations to access to overseas markets where T. zhizhilashviliae is absent.
 This pest has been classified as a quarantine pest on persimmon fruit from Korea into United States (USDA, 1997).
 Environment A - Although additional pesticide applications would be required to control this pest on susceptible crops, this is unlikely to affect the environment.